SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.2.md

 A number of security enhancements have been made.

-#### SLAnalytics - Behavioral anomaly detection: Number of parameters for which the trend icon will be updated has now been restricted [ID_38041]
+#### SLAnalytics - Behavioral anomaly detection: Reduction of memory used for trend icon calculation [ID_38041]

 <!-- MR 10.5.0 - FR 10.4.2 -->

-The number of parameters for which the behavioral anomaly detection feature will update the trend icon has now been restricted to 250,000, which amounts to a maximum data usage of about 330 MB.
+Up to now, SLAnalytics would always keep one hour of average trend data for all trended parameters on the system in order to determine which trend icon to display in the absence of change points.
+From now on, it will only keep one hour of trend data for 250,000 trended parameters at the most, reducing memory usage to a maximum of 330 MB.

 #### NATS: All nodes will now be considered primary nodes [ID_38089]